Frequently Asked Questions

 19. Which areas of academic research will the programme offer?
 At LMU Munich, the research areas are within the fields of biochemistry, structural-, molecular-, cell- and developmental biology, cellular and organismic neurobiology, computational neuroscience, and physiological sciences.

 20. When will I find out if I am accepted into the programme at LMU?
-Offers will be sent out by early April.
-The deadline for accepting the offers is common to all host institutions: April 2nd at noon.
+Offers will be sent out by early April 2020 at the latest.

 21. Can I participate as an Amgen Scholar for more than one summer?
 No. You can participate as an Amgen Scholar for one summer only.
 This ensures that each summer a new cohort of Amgen Scholars in Europe will have the opportunity to benefit from this type of hands-on research experience.

-23. Can I apply to participate as an Amgen Scholar in both Europe and Japan?
+22. Can I apply to participate as an Amgen Scholar in both Europe and Japan?
 Yes.
-The Japan programme is open to undergraduates worldwide, so students eligible to apply to the Europe (or US) programme may indeed be eligible to apply for the Japan programme as well.
+The Japan programme is open to undergraduates worldwide, so students eligible to apply to the Europe programme may indeed be eligible to apply for the Japan programme as well.
 See the eligibility criteria sections of the Japan programme for further information.

 24. What is an official academic transcript?
 An official academic transcript is a document that summarises a student's academic progress and performance to date, and should include the University and degree programme title, and grades for each course module taken.
 You will probably need to ask your university to provide you with one and it may take a while to produce.
 We accept scans or hard copies of these documents.
 Please provide an official transcript even if you are in your first semester and have not received any grades.